kinvolk/lokomotive/docs/development/updating-components.md

+---
-# How to update components?
+title: How to update components?
+weight: 10
+---

 ## Introduction